Incorporate enterprise testing strategy — myths vs reality?

 Yeah, the main problem is isolating automation from the overall vision.
 You have hundreds of atomic tests and green reports to tell the client that everything is fine, but this is wrong.
 Automated tests only check what they’ve been explicitly told to check.
 Functionality may work fine, yet the product fails to meet the actual requirements of the end users.

 If your team is trapped in a ‘green world’ while bugs continue to escape into production, your priority must be to audit the test suite and refactor it against actual risks.
 It often points to an overloaded suite of low-value, outdated automation that provides a false sense of security, increasing the pressure to build and release faster.
-Do not be afraid to ask questions about what a specific task the particular autotest solves.
+In case you are Manual QA, do not be afraid to ask questions about: What specific task does the particular autotest solve?

 Integrating AI into your test strategy automates time-consuming, repetitive tasks, allowing human testers to shift their focus toward high-value activities, for instance, tracking strategy, exploratory testing, ethics, and complex risk assessment.